In this article:

 The bottom line: Monitoring your own credit is too much work for the average person.
 Even with a free tool, you’ll still need to potentially monitor your credit reports with other bureaus that aren’t covered on your plan.
 Plus, you’ll have no control or protection over how scammers use your stolen information — such as for hacking, identity theft, or worse.

-For peace of mind, protection against scams, and support when you need it most, it’s worth paying for a credit monitoring solution.
+For peace of mind, protection against scams, and support when you need it most, it’s worth committing to a paid service for credit monitoring.

 Editorial note: Our articles provide educational information for you to increase awareness about digital safety.
 Aura’s services may not provide the exact features we write about, nor may cover or protect against every type of crime, fraud, or threat discussed in our articles.
 Please review our Terms during enrollment or setup for more information.
 Remember that no one can prevent all identity theft or cybercrime.